Skip to main content

 ->withoutMiddleware([PreventRequestForgery::class]);

-VerifyCsrfToken remains as a deprecated alias, but you should migrate all references to the new class name.
+VerifyCsrfToken remains as a deprecated alias, but migrating to the new class name is recommended.

 Cache deserialization restrictions

-A serializable_classes option has been added to config/cache.php and defaults to false.
-This prevents PHP deserialization gadget-chain attacks in the event that APP_KEY is compromised.
+A serializable_classes option has been added to config/cache.php, and the default is false.
+This mitigates PHP deserialization attacks if APP_KEY is leaked.

 // config/cache.php